bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/liquid.md

 order: 0
 ---

-By default, templates in Bridgetown websites are powered by the [Liquid template engine](/docs/template-engines/liquid).
-You can use Liquid in layouts and HTML pages as well as inside of content such as Markdown text.
+Historically, templates in Bridgetown websites were typically powered by the [Liquid template engine](/docs/template-engines/liquid).
+You can still use Liquid in layouts and HTML pages as well as inside of content such as Markdown text with a configuration change.

 A component is a reusable piece of template logic (sometimes referred to as a "partial") that can be included in any part of the site, and a full suite of components can comprise what is often called a "design system".